EmanuelPerdigao/Ourivesaria_WebApp/README.md

 The technologies I used:

 Frontend
-HTML
+-HTML
-TailwindCss
+-TailwindCss
-React.js
+-React.js
-Axios
+-Axios
-Figma
+-Figma

 Backend
-Java
+-Java
-Spring boot
+-Spring boot
-Spring data jpa
+-Spring data jpa
-Spring security (with OAuth)
+-Spring security (with OAuth)
-PostgreSQL
+-PostgreSQL
-Hibernate
+-Hibernate
-Mockito
+-Mockito
-Junit
+-Junit

 Version Control System
-GIT
+-GIT

 Hosting
-Render (with docker)
+-Render (with docker)

 The functionalities in the web application, which depend on each user's permissions:

 Admin
-View, create, update and delete products
+-View, create, update and delete products
-View categories
+-View categories
-View materials
+-View materials
-Login in the Dashboard to manage the products (Authentication and Authorization)
+-Login in the Dashboard to manage the products (Authentication and Authorization)

 User
-View products
+-View products
-View categories
+-View categories
-View materials
+-View materials
-Filter products by category and material
+-Filter products by category and material

 Features under development:

-Create and update new categories and materials (Admin Dashboard) Implement a feature so that the Admin can upload photos from their mobile phone/computer when creating new products (probably with amazon service, like S3)
+-Create and update new categories and materials (Admin Dashboard) -Implement a feature so that the Admin can upload photos from their mobile phone/computer when creating new products (probably with amazon service, like S3)
-Two-factor authentication (probably with email) Sign-up/Login/Logout for users (already implemented in the backend but not in the frontend) Implement a feature where users can select and add products to a favourites list Implement refresh tokens with http only cookie (at the moment they are sent by http inside the auth header as a bearer type) More API protections, such as rate limiting
+-Two-factor authentication (probably with email) -Sign-up/Login/Logout for users (already implemented in the backend but not in the frontend) -Implement a feature where users can select and add products to a favourites list -Implement refresh tokens with http only cookie (at the moment they are sent by http inside the auth header as a bearer type) -More API protections, such as rate limiting